-On this day, August 14, 1935, FDR signs Social Security Act.
+On this day, August 14, 1935, FDR signs the Social Security Act.
 However, the Employee Retirement Income Security Act of 1974 (ERISA) does not cover Retirement Insurance Benefit Plans sponsored by government entities such as the Social Security Administration (SSA).
 This glaring omission of Social Security Retirement Insurance Benefit Plan from the protection offered by ERISA transformed SSA into “SLAVE DRIVER.”
-SSA uses this absence of oversight with great impunity to violate principles of Equal Protection guaranteed by the US Constitutional Law.
+SSA uses this absence of oversight with great impunity to violate the principles of Equal Protection guaranteed by the US Constitutional Law.

 President Bill Clinton on August 22, 1996, sabotaged the Social Security Act of 1935 to introduce his ‘A New Beginning’.
 His Welfare Reform Act of 1996 marks The New Beginning of Slavery in the United States.